kpmmmurphy/react-native-navbar/README.md

 Your `navBar` components are passed any URL `params` in props.

 **Note:** be careful when wrapping your component in a container, it can hide the `navBar` property from the NavBar component.

+### Passed props

+The following properties are passed to route components and "navBar" components:

+* `params` - parameters from the URL
+* `location` - an object conceptually similar to [`document.location`](https://developer.mozilla.org/en-US/docs/Web/API/Document/location) in web browsers
+    * `location.pathname` - the path section of the URL, before the query, including the initial slash if present
+    * `location.search` - the 'query string' portion of the URL, including the leading question mark
+    * `location.query` - a querystring-parsed object
+    * `location.hash` - the 'fragment' portion of the URL including the pound-sign

 ## Props